-If the password expires after the number of days defined in Expire Password After has passed, the user will be prompted to enter a new password as shown in Image 107.
-The new password must match the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration \rightarrow Services \rightarrow Authentication, as described in Chapter 3.19.1.
+The dialog for entering a new password is shown in Figure 106.
+The new password must comply with the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration \rightarrow Services \rightarrow Authentication, as described in Chapter 3.19.1.

 New Password

 Password for user Alice has expired.
 You cannot continue until you set a new one.

 New Password ••••• 0

-Confirm Password ••••• 0
+Confirm Password ••••• ٢

 Must be at least 6 characters long Must not be palindrome Must not contain username Must be at least 1 character different from the old password Must not be a rotated old password Must not be an old password with case changes only

 Apply